-A Street Gang can be described as a relatively durable, predominantly street-based group of children who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identity.An organised criminal group is a group of individuals normally led by adults for whom involvement in crime is for personal gain (financial or otherwise).
-Hate Hostility or prejudice based on one of the following things: disability race religion transgender identity sexual orientation.
-Image Sharing Image sharing is when someone shares consensual and non- consensual sharing of nudes and semi-nudes images and/or videos.
-They can be sent using mobiles, tablets, smartphones, and laptops - any device that allows you to share media and messages.
-Mental Health Negative experiences and distressing life events can affect mental health in a way that can bring about changes in a young person's behaviour or emotional state, displayed in a range of different ways, all of which can be an indication of an underlying problem.
-This can include: Emotional state (fearful, withdrawn, low self-esteem) Behaviour (aggressive or oppositional; habitual body rocking) Interpersonal behaviours (indiscriminate contact or affection seeking, over-friendliness or excessive clinginess; demonstrating excessively 'good' behaviour to prevent disapproval; failing to seek or accept appropriate comfort or affection from an appropriate person when significantly distressed; coercive controlling behaviour; or lack of ability to understand and recognise emotions).
-Modern Slavery Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
-Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
-Neglect Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+A Street Gang can be described as a relatively durable, predominantly street-based group of children who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identity.
+The series is integral to the group of the state, An organised criminal group is a group of individuals normally led by adults for whom involvement in crime is for personal gain (financial or otherwise).
+Hostility or prejudice based on one of the following things: disability • race Hate religion transgender identity sexual orientation.
+Image sharing is when someone shares consensual and non- consensual sharing of nudes and semi-nudes images and/or videos.
+Image Sharing They can be sent using mobiles, tablets, smartphones, and laptops - any device that allows you to share media and messages.
+Negative experiences and distressing life events can affect mental health in a way that can bring about changes in a young person's behaviour or emotional state, displayed in a range of different ways, all of which can be an indication of an underlying problem.
+This can include: Emotional state (fearful, withdrawn, low self-esteem) Behaviour (aggressive or oppositional; habitual body rocking) Mental Health Interpersonal behaviours (indiscriminate contact or affection seeking, over-friendliness or excessive clinginess; demonstrating excessively 'good' behaviour to prevent disapproval; failing to seek or accept appropriate comfort or affection from an appropriate person when significantly distressed; coercive controlling behaviour; or lack of ability to understand and recognise emotions).
+Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
+Exploitation can take Modern Slavery many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
+Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: Protect a child from physical and emotional harm or danger.
-Ensure adequate supervision (including the use of inadequate caregivers).
-Ensure access to appropriate medical care or treatment.
+Once a child is Neglect born, neglect may involve a parent or carer failing to: Neglect Protect a child from physical and emotional harm or danger. • Ensure adequate supervision (including the use of inadequate care- givers). • Ensure access to appropriate medical care or treatment. and the second s